Ecology Practical 1 – Measuring abundance and random samplingResource

 In practice particularly when working under difficult conditions (torrential rain!!) or with younger students one concentrates on eliminating personal choice.
 In this case the surveyors find their co-ordinates by walking along the tapes the number of paces indicated by the random numbers rather than measuring intervals along the tape.

-Note throwing quadrats is not random sampling and at best eliminates a certain amount of personal choice!
+Note that throwing quadrats is not random sampling and at best eliminates a certain amount of personal choice!

 For practical fieldwork ideas and information look at the Online Resources on the Field Studies Council website – http://www.field-studies-council.org/resources/